 More frequent and longer duration storm events are predicted.
 Of course, there’s always the possibility of a major hurricane releasing its fury.

-King tides coupled with storm surges have flooded our village already two different times in 2018 (this is written 3/8/18).
-These events have flooded homes and businesses with seawater levels never before witnessed.
-Residents of the Blish Point neighborhood had their homes flooded by seawater from Maraspin Creek Marsh and from Millway Beach.
+King tides coupled with storm surges flooded the Blish Point/Maraspin Creek neighborhood on three different occasions during the winter of 2018.
+These events flooded homes and businesses with seawater levels never before witnessed.
+Residents of the Blish Point neighborhood had their homes flooded by seawater from Maraspin Creek Marsh overflow and from breaches across Millway Beach.
 Spots along Route 6A were flooded and impassable during both of these storms.
-Coastal structures, piers, bulkheads, and sea walls have suffered significant damage this past winter.
+Coastal structures, piers, bulkheads, and sea walls have suffered significant damage that winter.
 Aquaculture gear was strewn all over the harbor following the January 4th storm.
-It remains to be seen what the impact of these storms will be on the harbor’s channels and sandbars.

 Following the January 4th storm, attendees at a Cape Cod Bay stakeholders meeting addressing Coastal Resiliency, commented on the accuracy of the FEMA flood maps.

 The future of Barnstable Harbor and Barnstable Village is at stake.